StevenBlack/hosts/alternates/porn-social/readme.md

 file will do it:

     # block doubleClick's servers
-    127.0.0.1 ad.ae.doubleclick.net
+    0.0.0.0 ad.ae.doubleclick.net
-    127.0.0.1 ad.ar.doubleclick.net
+    0.0.0.0 ad.ar.doubleclick.net
-    127.0.0.1 ad.at.doubleclick.net
+    0.0.0.0 ad.at.doubleclick.net
-    127.0.0.1 ad.au.doubleclick.net
+    0.0.0.0 ad.au.doubleclick.net
-    127.0.0.1 ad.be.doubleclick.net
+    0.0.0.0 ad.be.doubleclick.net
     # etc...

 ## We recommend using `0.0.0.0` instead of `127.0.0.1`

+Traditionally most host files use `127.0.0.1`, the *loopback address*, to establish an IP connection to the local machine.

+We prefer to use ``0.0.0.0`, which is defined as a non-routable meta-address used to designate an invalid, unknown, or non applicable target.

-Using `0.0.0.0` is faster because you don't have to wait for a timeout.
+Using `0.0.0.0` is empirically faster, possibly because there's no wait for a timeout resolution.
 It also does not interfere with a web server that may be running on the local PC.

 ## Why not use just `0` instead of `0.0.0.0`?
 We tried that.
 Using `0` doesn't work universally.